 - other intangibles that relate to the position

 There will always be roles that require a certain amount of experience.
-In addition to listing the desired number of experience years, also list the kinds of responsibilities, technologies, and results that you’d expect your ideal candidate to have.
-This will help you gather responses that are geared specifically to your company and position, which can make your hiring process more efficient.
+In addition to listing this, include the kinds of responsibilities, technologies, and results that you’d expect your ideal candidate to have.
+This will help you gather responses that are geared specifically to your company and position.

-Also, be sure to highlight your company’s culture – especially if you have people and/or company practices that are unique and appealing.
+Also, be sure to highlight your company’s culture Do you have people and/or company practices that are unique and appealing?

 Finally, ask about your potential employee’s life outside of the workplace.
-You never know what someone might be able to bring to the table that can’t be listed on an official resume – and it might be the difference between receiving applications from outstanding individuals, versus recruiting extremely ordinary candidates.
+You never know what someone might be able to bring to the table that can’t be listed on an official resume.
+It might be the difference between receiving applications from outstanding individuals, versus recruiting extremely ordinary candidates.

-Outsourcing part of your recruitment process can be an extremely time- and cost-effective way to find the quality of candidate your company needs in the time frame you need it in.
+Outsourcing part of your recruitment process can be extremely time- and cost-effective.
 Wasting time can lead to wasting money.
 And hiring the wrong candidate can be extremely expensive.

 #2.
 Maintain Your Brand with the Ideal Candidate In Mind

-Potential employees will most likely submit applications and resumes online, and you can be sure they will be Googling your company, scoping out your website and social channels, and digging into platforms like Glassdoor to find out more information.
+Potential employees will most likely submit applications and resumes online.
+You can be sure they will be searching your company on Google to find out more information.

 Companies with outdated websites, poor social media exposure and a unimpressive reviews aren’t going to attract top talent to inquire further with the company.

-(Bonus: Investing into your digital presence will not only help your company’s recruitment process, it’ll help your operations and sales as well.)
+(Bonus: Investing into your digital presence will not only help your company’s recruitment process, it’ll help your operations and sales.)